Beta Testing

 TL;DR: What is Beta Testing?

-Beta Testing a type of user acceptance testing where a product is released to a limited audience to identify bugs and gather feedback before full launch.
+Beta Testing releases a product to a limited audience to identify bugs and gather feedback.
+It occurs before a full product launch.

 What is Beta Testing?